1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 ### How To Fix

 If you encounter a **faulty thermistor of the bed**, you can replace it with a new one.
-Pay attention to get yoursefl the correct type though, it's a 100K NTC "EPCOS" type glass bead sensor.
+Pay attention to get yourself the correct type though, it's a 100k NTC "EPCOS" type glass bead sensor.

 ??? example "Replacing The Thermistor"